corrode/corrode.github.io/content/blog/prototyping/index.md

 At the very least, it costs time.
 Time you could spend on more important things.

-While prototyping with Rust, you can safely ignore error handling and focus on the happy path without losing track of potential flaws.
+While prototyping with Rust, you can safely ignore error handling and focus on the happy path without losing track of improvement areas.

 ### Use `bacon` for quick feedback cycles

 Rust is not a scripting language; there is a compile step!

 However, for small projects, the compile times are negligible.
-Unfortunately, you have to manually run `cargo run` every time you make a change or use [rust-analyzer](https://rust-analyzer.github.io/) in your editor to get instant feedback.
+Unfortunately, you have to manually run `cargo check` every time you make a change or use [rust-analyzer](https://rust-analyzer.github.io/) in your editor to get instant feedback.

-To fill the gap, you can use external tools like [`bacon`](https://github.com/Canop/bacon) to automatically recompile and run your code whenever you make a change.
+To fill the gap, you can use external tools like [`bacon`](https://github.com/Canop/bacon) which automatically recompiles and runs your code whenever you make a change.
 This way, you can get *almost* the same experience as with a REPL in, say, Python or Ruby.

 The setup is simple: